How to Use Information Fluency for Effective Online Research Strategies

 The final stage is about thoroughly and critically revisiting both the product and the process.
 This involves open and lively discussions about how the problem-solving journey could have been made more efficient, and how the solution created could be applied to challenges of a similar nature.

-Recommended Strategy: Don’t proofread yourself.
-Collaborate—get a trusted colleague or friend to read it.
+Recommended Strategy: Don’t proofread yourself—get a trusted colleague or friend to read it.
 Ask them to be brutally honest.
-Even give them “red pen” freedom to comment away on your finished product.
-Tell them to rip it apart.
+Even give them “red pen” freedom to comment away on your finished product and tell them to rip it apart.
 Don’t be afraid to seek perfection.
-Chances are you’ll need to revisit the various stages of Information Fluency.

-Online research and Information Fluency go hand in hand.
+Online research strategies go hand in hand with Information Fluency.
 Doing it well and efficiently requires the savvy to examine our sources for reliability and credibility, then processing the information into a well-oiled project.
 Giving credit to the sources that we use and collaborating for the finalization of our project round out the process for putting our online research to good use.